MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/secure-score-data-storage-privacy.md

 Customer data in pseudonymized form may also be stored in the central storage and processing systems in the United States.

-Once configured, you cannot change the location where your data is stored.
+Once configured, you can't change the location where your data is stored.
 This provides a convenient way to minimize compliance risk by actively selecting the geographic locations where your data will reside.

 ## How long will Microsoft store my data?
 What is Microsoft's data retention policy?